Xiphophorus Genetic Stock Center

 Why do we need genetic stock centers?

-Genetic stock centers are priceless resources in scientific research.
-Genetic experiments often require that special strains of genetically-identical animals or plants are used.
-Among vertebrate stock centers (like XGSC), genetically-identical animals most often are produced by inbreeding for many generations between brothers and sisters; in each generation, about one-half of the genetic differences between the parents are lost, increasing genetic identity among siblings with each inbred generation.
-The high degree of genetic identity in model organisms is scientifically important for a couple of reasons:
+Genetic stock centers are irreplaceable resources for scientific research.
+Genetic experiments often require specially created strains of genetically-identical animals or plants.
+To produce genetically-identical animals centers, such as XGSC, must inbreed animals for many generations between brothers and sisters.
+The outcome is that in each generation, about half of the genetic differences between the parents are lost, which increases genetic identity among siblings with each inbred generation.
+The inbred or isolines, with a high degree of genetic identity are important for the following reasons:

 Xiphophorus as the Gordon-Kosswig melanoma model: the start of the XGSC